Flagstaff, AZ USA

 TL;DR: How to Reverse Stress-Induced Aging

-🌀 Qi Gong is a proven stress-reducing practice that helps lower cortisol, reduce inflammation, and may even slow cellular aging.
+🌀 Qi Gong is a proven practice that reduces stress, lowers cortisol, calms inflammation, and may help preserve telomere length.

 Introduction